 The famous TI-2500 Datamath calculator was first announced in April 1972 together with the Deskmath LP3500 desktop model.
 Find a reprint of the Press Release about the introduction here.
 Beginning June 1972 first customers got in the Neiman-Marcus and Sanger-Harris department stores in Dallas, TX both the TI-2500 and this rare Deskmath LP3000 before the formally introduction on September 21, 1972.

 In September 1972 the nameplates of the desktop models changed to the more common TI-3000 and TI-3500 designations.
 Unfortunately the "Deskmath" nickname disappeared.

 To our current knowledge only few (about

-calculators were produced May 1972 in a beige housing.
+calculators were produced between May 1972 and August 1972 in a beige housing.
 For the later production

-Dismantling the early Deskmath LP3000 and comparing it against the later TI-3000 reveals a lot of differences:
+Dismantling the early Deskmath LP3000 and comparing it with the later TI-3000 reveals a lot of differences:

 |The housing of the Deskmath LP3000 is fixed with only 3 screws instead the 5 screws found on the later TI-3000.|

 |The top part of the housing makes use of expensive metal inserts for the screws but lacks the rounded cut outs for the keys.|

 |The Deskmath LP3000 sports an early Panaplex II display with only 8 digits for the numbers and 3 additional signs for negative numbers, entry- and calculation-overflow.|

 If you have additions to the above article please email: firstname.lastname@example.org.